Weakly coupled Hamilton-Jacobi systems without monotonicity condition: A first step: Introduction and main results

-We want to give some remarks on the above result. \begin{remark} Theorem \ref{M1} implies that, when the coupling of the system (\ref{E}) is weak, it admits viscosity solutions.
-The condition (H2) can be relaxed to the coercivity condition, see condition (H8) and Proposition \ref{M1'} in Section \ref{Sec3}.
-The condition $\chi<1$ must be replaced by a more complicated one, for the unboundedness of the Lagrangian corresponding to $H_i(x,p,u_i,u_j)$. \end{remark}
+\begin{remark} The condition (H2) can be relaxed to (H8) when $H_i$ satisfies (H5) for all $i\in\{1,2\}$.
+See Proposition \ref{proI-I} in Section \ref{a}.
+If there is $i\in\{1,2\}$ such that $H_i$ satisfies (H6) and (H8), $\chi<1$ must be replaced by a more complicated one, see Propositions \ref{proD-D} and \ref{proI-D} below. \end{remark}

-\begin{remark} Modification is not useful in the proof of Theorem \ref{M1} when (H2) is replaced by (H8).
-One may modify $H_i(x,p,u_i,u_j)$ to a superlinear function $H^K_i(x,p,u_i,u_j)$ for $|p|_x\geq K$, and then let $K\to+\infty$.
-Since the constant $B$ in Lemma \ref{Dunvn} is not uniformly bounded with respect to $K$ for small $\mu>0$, we can not prove the solution $(u^K_1,u^K_2)$ corresponding to $H^K_i$ is uniformly bounded, and uniformly converges to a solution corresponding to $H_i$. \end{remark}